Selby out after match with longest Crucible frame

 China's Yan led 11-7 but Selby lost the marathon frame as he looked to level and Yan made a cool 112 to win 13-10.

-Yan will face three-time champion Mark Williams in the next round.
+Yan, 22, will face three-time champion Mark Williams, 47, in the next round.

 Leicester's Selby spoke openly about his struggles with mental health issues after a heavy defeat at the Masters and had considered not defending his title in Sheffield.